Sumitra Mukherjee

 Sumitra Mukherjee (30 March 1949 – 21 May 2003) was an Indian Bengali actress who was recognized for her work in Bengali cinema.
 Her on-screen pairings with actors such as Ranjit Mallick, Uttam Kumar, Soumitra Chatterjee, Santu Mukhopadhyay and Dipankar Dey were popular.

-Early life

-Born on 30 March 1949, Sumitra Mukherjee was also known as Hashi (Smile).

 Career

-She got her break in the film " Ajker Nayak " directed by Dinen Gupta in 1972 With Kali Bannerjee, Samit Bhanja, Kalyan Chatterjee, Shekhar Chatterjee.
-She portrayed a number of memorable roles during her 32 years of acting career and was lauded for her natural acting abilities.

-Personal life

-Sumitra Mukherjee was married and is survived by two sons from that marriage.
+Dipankar De praised her for the "recognisable urbaneness of her acting".

 Death

 She died at the age of 54 on 21 May 2003.